Frequently Asked Questions

 In order to successfully complete our Ohio Driver Education course, you will need to follow a few important steps:

-- Complete the first two hours of online instruction.
+2. Complete the 24 hours of online coursework.

 What are the eligibility requirements to take the course?